Is A GPU Backplate Worth It?

 Aesthetics

 Colored lighting can also be added to the backplate.
-This is ideal for people who like to tinker with their rig’s aesthetics and improve the interior of their PC case.
+This is perfect for people who like to tinker with their rig’s aesthetics and enhance the interior of their PC case.

-It could even be argued that RGB lighting is the biggest selling point of a backplate, and we couldn’t agree more.
-If you’re an RGB aficionado, then a GPU backplate is unquestionably worth it.
+It could even be argued that RGB lighting is the largest selling point of a backplate, and we couldn’t agree more.
+If you’re an RGB aficionado, then a GPU backplate is undoubtedly worth it.
 Its ample surface area will allow you to illuminate the inside of your PC case exactly how you want.

 Cooling